Stay up to date with notifications from The Independent

 A DHL cargo plane has crashed into a house near Lithuania’s capital, killing at least one of four people on board.

-Lithuania’s rescue chief Renatas Pozela said the Boeing 737-400 crashed shortly before landing at Vilnius airport early on Monday morning, with authorities suggesting terror could not be discounted as they investigate the cause.
+Lithuania’s rescue chief Renatas Pozela said the Boeing 737-400 crashed shortly before its scheduled landing at Vilnius airport early on Monday morning, with authorities suggesting terror could not be discounted as they investigate the cause.

 Lithuanian Emergency Ministry employees work close to the scene of the crash